Service level agreement (SLA)

 Calculating SLA time

-By bussiness days calendar
+By business days calendar

 Say you’ve set the processing time to four hours, but the client reports the problem on a Sunday or holiday.
 The request won’t be processed within the allotted time, and it will go past deadline.
 To avoid this, set the time in the SLA settings according to the official work calendar in your country.
 That way, the SLA won’t count weekends, holidays, and off-business hours.

-Pyrus Tip: If most of the client service processes in your company happen during standard business hours and days, you can set the SLA clock to Bussiness days calendar once for all forms.
+Pyrus Tip: If most of the client service processes in your company happen during standard business hours and days, you can set the SLA clock to Business days calendar once for all forms.
 To do this, go into the Organization section in the lower left corner of your screen.

 Fill in the business hours, timezone, and work calendar block, and hit Save.